ShivamNimbalkar/ShivamNimbalkar/README.md

   </a>
 </p>

 <p align="center">Experienced Technical Professional with a passion for innovation and an eagerness to continuously learn and develop skills in cutting-edge technologies, particularly in AR/VR.
-Adapt at managing projects, event coordination, and handling stress with ease.</p>
+I am skilled in project management, event coordination, and handling stressful situations with ease.</p>

 ## Education
 - B.Tech in Computer Science Engineering from Annasaheb Dange College of Engineering & Technology, Ashta, Sangli.